 - Suggested departure: Enjoy your breakfast and any missed attraction from the day before, or a just a leisurely stroll around town, before catching an 11am train to arrive in Salzburg around lunch time.
-Some hotel check-in’s can start at 2pm or at least hold your luggage for you should you arrive early.
+If your Salzburg city center hotel won’t allow check-in until the afternoon, confirm they can hold your luggage on your early arrival.

-Also a UNESCO heritage site, stroll through Hallstatt’s 16thcentury homes and shops.
-Dine and walk the Skywalk Hallstattfor scenic views, all of which can be enjoyed in a leisurely afternoon.
+Also a UNESCO heritage site, stroll through Hallstatt’s 16th century homes and shops.
+Dine and walk the Welterbeblick (Skywalk Hallstatt) for scenic views, all of which can be enjoyed in a leisurely afternoon.

 - Depart Salzburg Hauptbahnhof